 Extraordinary Ordinary Women of Montana State University

-In this year celebrating MSU’s 125th anniversary, the PCOSUW is honoring women leaders, problem solvers and innovators from today and throughout MSU’s history.
+In celebration of MSU’s 125th anniversary in 2018, the PCOSUW honored women leaders, problem solvers and innovators from today and throughout MSU’s history.
 The list of honorees below were selected from almost 400 nominations from across the state for womenwho have had an impact on the status of women at MSU and are inspiring or have inspired others by their example.

 - March 29 - We presented the stories of some of these amazing women as part of the Herstory of Montana State University at the Diversity Symposium.

 - October 19 - November 9 - Installation in the Renne Library on the MSU Bozeman campus.

 - November 2nd -Luncheon in Celebration of the 125 honorees.

 - November 3rd - Honorees were invited onto the field between the first and second quarter.

 The PCOSUW solicited nominations from March 29th through May 15th for women who have had an impact on the status of women at MSU and are inspiring or have inspired others by their example.
 Honorees were notified in July 2018 and honored at a celebration in November 2018.
 Learn more about those events.